aaalexliu/portfolio-docs/src/docs/iot-monitoring/index.md

 ---
-name: Time Series and IoT Analytics
+name: IoT and Time Series Analytics
 route: /iot-analytics
 ---
 # Time Series and IoT Analytics
 ## Summary

-I helped a startup make an architecture-level shift from a traditional MySQL database to a InfluxDB and Grafana stack.
-This startup captured viewing data from tens of thousands of Set Top Boxes located in EMEA, and their storage costs and processing times were ballooning dramatically.
-I conducted research and identified that their business needs were best served by a purpose-built time series database and their rich ecosystem of visualization and processing technologies.
-Alibaba Cloud's TSDB, based on OpenTSDB, was inadequate for the high-cardinality viewing data the startup was collecting, even after data modeling optimizations.
-After further research we  found that InfluxDB could overcome this technical roadblock, and after switching, storage size dropped to < 1% of the original MySQL database, queries ran in almost real-time, and Grafana for visualization saved them untold hours of PowerPoint formatting.
+I helped a startup shift their monitoring and analytics from a MySQL database to an InfluxDB and Grafana stack.
+This startup captured viewing data from 50,000+ of Set Top Boxes in the EMEA, and their storage costs and query times were ballooning dramatically.
+I researched potential solutions and identified that their business needs were best served by a purpose-built time series database and open source tools.
+After initially using Alibaba Cloud's TSDB, based on OpenTSDB, we found it was inadequate for the high-cardinality viewing data the startup was collecting, even after data modeling optimizations.
+After further experimentation we found that InfluxDB could overcome this technical roadblock.
+Storage size dropped to < 1% of the original MySQL database, queries ran in almost real-time, and Grafana for visualization saved them untold hours of PowerPoint formatting.

-## Streams of Data
+## Ceaseless Streams of Data

-The startup I was helping had run into a major technical problem.
-They had pitched a grand vision of collecting viewing information from Set Top Boxes (STBs) to enable better advertising and marketing.
-The startup's main background was in the embedded software that ran STBs, but now they had over 50,000 STBs sending back viewing data, and they were storing it in a MySQL database.
-With almost a million rows being written daily, storage was quickly ballooning, but the main problem was that the aggregate statistics they ran using SQL procedures started taking 30+ minutes.
+The startup had pitched a grand vision of collecting viewing information from Set Top Boxes (STBs), to enable better advertising and marketing.
+The startup's main expertise was in the embedded software that ran STBs, but now they had over 50,000 STBs sending back viewing data, and they were storing it in a MySQL database.
+With almost a million rows being written daily, storage was ballooning, but the main problem was that the aggregate statistics they ran using SQL procedures started taking 30+ minutes.
 The goal was simple.
 Make their queries faster, ideally real-time, lower their tech costs, and make pretty visualizations automatically.

 ### A brief aside on the market for STBs

 Americans may wonder who in the world is still buying a Set Top Box and paying for cable.
-The answer is the Middle East and Africa, and they're definitely not paying for cable.
-Around 10 years ago when I first moved to China, you could get a STB + a satellite dish, which would receive free satellite broadcasts, but also decrypt paid signals, for a couple hundred RMB, or 20-40 dollars.
+The answer is the Middle East and Africa, and most are definitely not paying for cable.
+Around 10 years ago when I first moved to China, you could get a STB and a satellite dish, which would receive free satellite broadcasts, but also decrypt paid signals, for a couple hundred RMB, or 20-40 dollars.
 With the China market approaching near saturation, and global shipments declining, Chinese suppliers in this ferociously cost-competitive industry have set their sights on emerging economies where many consumers want access to broadcast entertainment.

 ![Untitled.png](Untitled.png)